Hypertension a.k.a High Blood Pressure (高血压)

 Soups, Sauces, and Gravy

-Sodium is often added for flavor and preservation in soups, sauces, and gravy, which can significantly contribute to daily sodium intake.
+Sodium chloride is often added for flavor and preservation in soups, sauces, and gravy, which can significantly contribute to daily sodium intake.

 Packaged and Processed Foods